WebberZone/autoclose/docs/01-acc-getting-started/autoclose-tools-page.md

 A warning banner appears when the last run failed or was only partially successful, or when a run started but never reported completion within an hour (a stuck run).
 Otherwise a success notice confirms scheduling looks healthy.

 Use **Repair schedule** to reschedule the `acc_cron_hook` event from the current time and your saved recurrence settings.
 It only takes effect when **Activate scheduled closing** is enabled — it does not turn scheduling on.
-Repairing also re-queues the deferred close-date restoration if it has not yet completed on this site.
-See [Scheduling the AutoClose Cron](../02-acc-advanced/scheduling-autoclose-cron.md) for what the restoration step does.
 This is the same action as `wp autoclose cron repair`, documented in [AutoClose WP-CLI](../02-acc-advanced/autoclose-wp-cli.md).

 ## Configuration Report